kosmitive/burrolib/README.md

 # Supply chain simulations / Beer game

-This is a small framework for supply chain simulations released by xploras.
-It is made such that each participant in the chain can not see the full information but has access to previous and following nodes.
+This repository provides a small framework for supply chain simulations released by xploras.
+The framework is designed such that each participant in the chain can not see the full information but has access to previous and following nodes.

 # Install necessary packages